bash-bastion/basalt/README.md

 ## Features

-Note that most of these featuers have been implemented before, but require a reimplementation since the major rewrite
+Note that many of these featuers have been implemented before, but require a reimplementation since the major rewrite

+- [x] Lockfile usage
+- [ ] Transaction rollback
 - [ ] Works with essentially all popular Bash projects out of the box
 - [ ] Specifying specific man, completion, etc. directories
 - [x] Local package installation